keygen-sh/keygen-api/README.md

 You can run Keygen CE on a private network.

-You can fork Keygen and go closed-source.
+You can fork Keygen into a private repo.

 If the ELv2 license doesn't work for your company, please [reach out][sales].